-Shortly after I turned 16 and got my drivers license, I inherited my Mom’s old Ford Taurus… along with a new responsibility: weekly grocery shopping.
-My Mom would give me a set amount of cash each week, along with the grocery list.
+Shortly after I turned 16 and got my drivers license, I inherited my Mom’s old Ford Taurus.
+This came along with a new responsibility: weekly grocery shopping.
+My Mom gave me a set amount of cash each week, along with the grocery list.
 She encouraged me to find ways to save money by allowing me to keep what was leftover for gas and spending money.
-Taking on this responsibility taught me some valuable money lessons including:
+Taking on this responsibility taught me some valuable money lessons.

-4.)
-How to save money using coupons and sales.
-Because I got to keep any leftover money from my grocery trip, I was definitely motivated to find ways to save money by shopping the weekly sales, manager specials, and by utilizing coupons!
+Because I got to keep any leftover money from my grocery trip, I was definitely motivated to find ways to save money.
+I did this by shopping the weekly sales, manager specials, and by utilizing coupons!

 Parents, if you’ve got a driving teenager or college kid at home, you may want to try this as well!
 It will teach them some great money management skills while taking a time consuming chore off of your plate!